-Even under those assumptions, however, the Panel concludes that the Accused were not members of this joint criminal enterprise and are not responsible for the crimes committed pursuant to that joint criminal enterprise in which they did not participate.
+Even under those assumptions, however, the Panel concludes that the Accused was not member of this joint criminal enterprise and is not responsible for the crimes committed pursuant to that joint criminal enterprise in which he did not participate.

 In particular, the Panel concludes that such a broad extension of joint criminal enterprise liability to the Accused would be in complete violation of fundamental principles of criminal law, customary international law, and the law of war.
-In accordance with the fundamental principle of individual guilt, the Accused are criminally responsible for those crimes they committed.
-However, they cannot be considered criminally responsible for those crimes committed pursuant to the design of their ultimate superiors to which they did not contribute, simply on the grounds that those superiors also considered the Accused's acts as part of their design.
+In accordance with the fundamental principle of individual guilt, the Accused is criminally responsible for those crimes he committed.
+However, he cannot be considered criminally responsible for those crimes committed pursuant to the design of his ultimate superiors to which he did not contribute, simply on the grounds that those superiors also considered the Accused's acts as part of their design.
 The guilty intent and acts of others to which the Accused did not contribute simply cannot be the basis for the guilt of the Accused, and joint criminal enterprise theory does not modify this fundamental principle in any way.